Solar Panel Repair

 Jul 23, 2025

 Solar panels are built to last and come with a 25 to 30-year warranty.
-However, over time, they can experience common issues affecting their performance.
+However, over time, they can experience common issues and unseen damage from storms or squirrels that can affect their performance.

 If you are facing issues like a sudden energy drop or warning lights, there is a high chance your solar system needs repair.
 Luckily, minor issues can be easily fixed at home, and for others, you can call a nearby professional solar repair expert like Sunny Energy RX.